guildai/issue-resolution/my.guild.ai-991-how-to-require-multiple-files-from-the-same-directory-in-guild-yml/README.md

     ... guild.yml
     ...
 README.md

-Copy an entire directory (all data files are available to train with):
+`train-project-dir` copies an entire directory (all data files are available to train with):

     $ guild run train-project-dir -y
     Resolving file:data